3836 Galatea Road

 - Participation in a local community program (only available during school term)

 Please note: The minimum number required to visit Lake Aniwhenua is 9 people.
 Groups that don't meet minimum numbers will stay in Taupo instead.
+If school is not in term, left over hangi is delivered to local elderly people in the community.

 Check out the videos...